The Increasing Cybersecurity Attacks in Africa

 Strengthening Cyber Defences on the Continent

-While Africa is vulnerable to cybercriminals, there are many strategies that financial institutions can adopt to improve their defences.
+While Africa is vulnerable to cybercriminals, there are many strategies that financial institutions can adopt to improve their defenses.

 Investing in Cybersecurity